KlipperKyle/dotfiles/README.md

 Miscellaneous personal config files.

-Often times, I link people to various under here.
+Often times, I link people to various examples here.
 Use at your own risk.
 If something is helpful, then great!
 Feel free to use it.
 If something breaks your system, well sorry.